eza-community/eza/README.md

 - If you intend to compile for musl, you will need to use the flag `vendored-openssl` if you want to get the Git feature working.
 The full command is `cargo build --release --target=x86_64-unknown-linux-musl --features vendored-openssl,git`.

-For more information, see the [Building from Source page](https://the.exa.website/install/source).

 ### Developing on Nix (experimental) ❄️